drunomics/contentpool/README.md

 the init-project script.
 The demo content is provided by the optional module `contentpool_demo_content`.

-If you want to run drush commands, do so from inside the docker container:
+If you want to run drush commands, do so from inside the docker container.
+Run the following commands from *a newly opened terminal*:

     cd ../contentpool-project
     source dotenv/loader.sh && docker-compose exec web /bin/bash